Why is this medication prescribed?

 Before using nicotine gum,

-• tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
-Be sure to mention any of the following: insulin; medications for asthma; medications for depression; medications for high blood pressure; and other medications to help you quit smoking.
+- tell your doctor and pharmacist what prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take while using nicotine gum.
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 What special dietary instructions should I follow?